joeyee/Onet/source_code/README.md

    - Image size: 224x224x3
    - Data Files: 'zy3_thumbnail224_test_label_dict50_v2.pt', 'zy3_thumbnail224_train_dict250_v2.pt' for 1st round training onet.
    - load the source files of zy3 in '/test-imgs' and '/test_label_50_255' and using 'test_pre_processing_on_zy3_testset_20240607.py' to generate 'zy3_thumbnail224_test_label_dict50_bestACC_preprocess.pt' which is more contrastive for onet inferencing.
+   - The original dataset is used in the following papers:
+   [1]J. Guo, J. Yang, H. Yue, X. Liu and K. Li, "Unsupervised Domain-Invariant Feature Learning for Cloud Detection of Remote Sensing Images," in IEEE Transactions on Geoscience and Remote Sensing, vol. 60, pp. 1-15, 2022
+   [2]J. Guo, J. Yang, H. Yue and K. Li, "Unsupervised Domain Adaptation for Cloud Detection Based on Grouped Features Alignment and Entropy Minimization," in IEEE Transactions on Geoscience and Remote Sensing, vol. 60, pp. 1-13, 2022
+   - For using zy3 in Onet, we shrink the original zy3 into 224x224x3 thumbnails, some image pre-processing (histogram equalization, contrast enhancement) are conducted for better contrast.
+Onet can are trained in the small thumbnail data files in a few epochs.

 3. NAU-Rain Dataset:
    - Path: `/datasets/nau_rain/`